0xadada/0xadada.github.io/docs/2020-06-24-testimony-on-defunding-the-somerville-police.md

 applies to **all** members of our community.

 <aside>
-  <em>This testimony was prepared and given on June 24th, 2020 at the Somerville
-  City Council Finance Committee hearing on the FY-21 Budget.</em>
+  This testimony was prepared and given on June 24th, 2020 at the Somerville City Council Finance Committee hearing on the FY-21 Budget.
 </aside>

 [^1]: [IN THE SHADOWS OF THE WAR ON TERROR: PERSISTENT POLICE BRUTALITY AND ABUSE OF PEOPLE OF COLOR IN THE UNITED STATES: A report prepared for the United Nations Committee on the Elimination of Racial Discrimination](https://www2.ohchr.org/english/bodies/cerd/docs/ngos/usa/USHRN15.pdf)